In which we slow down and take a closer look

 Let’s first direct the spotlight on Stieglitz’s letter.
 Its placement at the end of the issue lends authority to the letter, giving Stieglitz the final word and implying that his position is not ironic.

-His stance is staunchly anti-commercial. “[I]n thus freeing the exhibition of the traditions and superstitions of names,” he argues, the Society would allow “each bit of work” to “stand on its own merits.
-As a reality.”
-(15).
-Isolating the phrase “as a reality” in its own sentence, Stieglitz syntactically effects a separation of art from other systems of meaning and value.
+Recommending the withholding of “the names of the makers of all work shown,” Stieglitz assumes a staunchly anti-commercial stance. “[I]n thus freeing the exhibition of the traditions and superstitions of names,” he argues, the Society would allow “each bit of work” to “stand on its own merits.
+As a reality.”1 Isolating the phrase “as a reality” in its own sentence, Stieglitz syntactically effects a separation of art from other systems of meaning and value.
 “As a reality,” the work of art is no longer a commodity; it exists as its own value system, distinct from the selling power of an artist’s name and reputation.

-Like Roché’s manifesto, Stieglitz’s letter attempts to extricate American democratic ideals from the capitalist economy and put them in service of art.1
+Like Roché’s manifesto, Stieglitz’s letter attempts to extricate American democratic ideals from the capitalist economy and put them in service of art.3

 If Stieglitz’s idealistic goals are impossible to reach, Loy’s experimental prose is almost impossible to read.
 The chief allure of “O Marcel – – – otherwise I Also Have Been to Louise’s” is the enticement of eavesdropping on an exclusive event—as if “otherwise” you also have been to the ball.
 But if the goal is to figure out what went on, once we gain entrée to the scene, we discover that very little happens.

 “Marcel”—assuming that the transcript records his utterances—demands a bottle (3 times), gives paper to “Mina” (3 times), gossips about a “salting lady” (3 times), and orders a tongue sandwich (5 times).
-The repeated references to “salting” and “tongues” may pique our interest, but they don’t satisfy our appetite for knowledge.[2.
-There is the obscure but tantalizing possibility that the mysterious “salting lady” is a coded reference to “salt cellar”—in French, “marchand du sel,” a transposition of “Marcel Duchamp,” that became the title of Duchamp’s collected writings and was playfully translated into English as “salt seller.”
-This potential pun only multiplies the play of names to dizzying extremes.
-Salt Seller; the Writings of Marcel Duchamp.
-Marchand du sel, edited by Michel Sanouillet and Elmer Peterson (New York, Oxford University Press, 1973).]
+The repeated references to “salting” and “tongues” may pique our interest, but they don’t satisfy our appetite for knowledge.4

 To add to the frustration, the names that are sprinkled through the composition do not seem to stick to anybody or clarify personalities.
 Someone remarks, “You speak like Carlo well when he wants to imitate” (15).
 If someone is speaking like Carlo when he is imitating someone else, then identity is not authentic, but merely a copy of a copy in a chain of reproduction that does not lead to an original.
 Indeed, the compilation concludes with someone quoting someone else, saying,